vdhamer/Photo-Club-Hub/.github/README.md

 * photographer __Sean__
     * photo club _Zoomers_ (hosted on `www.PhotoClubZoomers.com`)
-        * photos by Sean as a memer of the Zoomers
+        * photos by Sean as a member of the Zoomers

 <a/></p>